 Defines the time range to be processed.
 If the Process entire time range option is enabled, GrafNav processes starting at the first epoch the master and remote have in common and end at the last.
 To limit the scope of processing, use the Begin and End fields.
-The default time system is GPS seconds of the week (0-604800), but times can also be entered in hours, minutes and seconds if the Use H:M:S and M/D/Y option is selected.
+The default time system is GPS seconds of the week (0-604800).